changeschung/nildb/docs/overview.md

 There are two nilDB networks:

 1. _Mainnet_ refers to the group of nodes integrated with nilChain mainnet (not yet launched).
-2. _Devnet_ refers to the group of nodes integrated with nilChain testnet.
+2. _Testnet_ refers to the group of nodes integrated with nilChain testnet.

 ## Network topology